click-contrib/click-option-group/docs/tutorial.rst

 The specific behavior can be implemented by using the inheritance, mainly, in :class:`OptionGroup` sub classes.
 **click-option-groups** provides some useful :class:`OptionGroup` based classes out of the box:

-- :class:`RequiredAnyOptionGroup` -- At least one option from the group must be set.
+- :class:`RequiredAnyOptionGroup` -- At least one option from the group must be set
+- :class:`AllOptionGroup` --  All options from the group must be set or none must be set
-- :class:`RequiredAllOptionGroup` --  All options from the group must be set.
+- :class:`RequiredAllOptionGroup` --  All options from the group must be set
 - :class:`MutuallyExclusiveOptionGroup` -- Only one or none option from the group must be set
 - :class:`RequiredMutuallyExclusiveOptionGroup` -- Only one required option from the group must be set